Houston DACA Immigration Attorney Gasana – Deferred Action for Childhood Arrivals

 - Has not been convicted of a felony, a significant misdemeanor, or three or more misdemeanors, and does not otherwise pose a threat to national security or public safety.

-DACA does not lead to permanent immigration status (green card), it does allow temporary protection and a chance to work legally in the United States.
+DACA does not lead to permanent resident status (green card), it does allow temporary protection and a chance to work legally in the United States.
 As a recipient of DACA, an immigrant is also able to apply for Advance Parole under certain circumstances, so he/she can travel outside of the United States and re-enter legally.
 Determining your eligibility, assessing the relevant risks, and applying for these programs can be complicated, but Gasana Law Firm is able to help you navigate the process.
 Get in touch with us today to find out whether you are qualified for DACA and begin the process.